Lately the loss of my Nova has been getting to me. Not as in emotional breakdowns, but in the sense that a big part of me is gone, and I want it back.

 I also toyed with the idea of getting a newer car.
 The problem is that the ones that do “float my boat,” such as the newer Pontiac GTO, are too expensive.
 Sure, I would love to get a 2004 GTO with a 6 speed manual.
 Because the 2004 models have 50 less horsepower than the 2005s, they have depreciated a lot: you can get ones with only 5,000 miles for about $10K under what the owner paid for them a year ago.
 They are a pretty good deal.
 Plus, they can get over 25 MPG on the highway.
-However, I cannot justify ripping the cost of one of those cars out of my savings.
+However, I cannot justify the cost of one of those cars.

 So that leads me back to Novas.
-They excite me, and they are far more affordable than even a 2004 GTO as long as I stay with the ’74 model year or newer.
-(I don’t like the seat belts in ‘73s, and ‘72s and earlier are generally too expensive.)
+They excite me, and they are far more affordable than even a 2004 GTO, as long as I stay with the ’74 model year or newer.
+(I don’t like the seat belts in ‘73s, and ‘72s and earlier are too expensive.)